atlas-school-classroom/CS1100-devcontainer/README.md

 ![](./assets/dev-container-2.png)

 4. After the build completes, VS Code will automatically connect to the container.
-Your terminal should for ubuntu linux no matter what your computer operating system is and all necessary tools shoul dbe installed for you.
+Your terminal should for ubuntu linux no matter what your computer operating system is and all necessary tools should be installed for you.